pindi-krishna/ML-and-DL-Notes/Machine-Learning/Supervised-ML/README.md

 ### Introduction

-Decision trees are exploiting exactly that.
+1. Decision trees are exploiting exactly that.
 Here, we do not store the training data, instead we use the training data to build a tree structure that recursively divides the space into regions with similar labels.
-The root node of the tree represents the entire data set.
-This set is then split roughly in half along one dimension by a simple threshold t.
-All points that have a feature value ≥t fall into the right child node, all the others into the left child node.
-The threshold t and the dimension are chosen so that the resulting child nodes are purer in terms of class membership.
-Ideally all positive points fall into one child node and all negative points in the other.
+1. The root node of the tree represents the entire data set.
+This set is then split roughly in half along one dimension by a simple threshold $t$.
+All points that have a feature value $≥t$ fall into the right child node, all the others into the left child node.
+The threshold $t$ and the dimension are chosen so that the resulting child nodes are purer in terms of class membership.
+1. Ideally all positive points fall into one child node and all negative points in the other.
 If this is the case, the tree is done.
 If not, the leaf nodes are again split until eventually all leaves are pure (i.e. all its data points contain the same label) or cannot be split any further (in the rare case with two identical points of different labels).

 ### Parametric or Non-Parametric

-Decision Trees are also an interesting case.
-If they are trained to full depth they are non-parametric, as the depth of a decision tree scales as a function of the training data (in practice O(log2(n))).
-If we however limit the tree depth by a maximum value they become parametric (as an upper bound of the model size is now known prior to observing the training data).
+1. Decision Trees are also an interesting case.
+If they are trained to full depth they are non-parametric, as the depth of a decision tree scales as a function of the training data (in practice $O(log2n)$).
+1. If we however limit the tree depth by a maximum value they become parametric (as an upper bound of the model size is now known prior to observing the training data).
 We can also split on the same feature multiple times.

 ### Advantages